The Brauer loop scheme and orbital varieties: Geometric interpretation of the Brauer action

-We will identify $F_3$, not as a union of Brauer loop varieties, but the intersection of that with a hypersurface.
-Taking multidegrees, we will reproduce Equation (\ref{eqn:qkzev2}).
-This is not quite a geometric {\em proof}, as we will only follow the geometry close enough to get an upper bound, and invoke Equation (\ref{eqn:qkzev2}) to show the bound is tight.
+Taking multidegrees, we will reproduce Equation (\ref{eqn:qkzev3}).
+This is not quite a geometric {\em proof}, as we will only follow the geometry close enough to get an upper bound, and invoke Equation (\ref{eqn:qkzev3}) to show the bound is tight.